pnkraemer/tornadox/README.md

 # tornado
-Solve ODEs probabilistically, fully differentiably, and fast like the wind. 🌪️
+Lightweight, probabilistic ODE solvers.
+Fast like the wind. 🌪️